yufeng97/COMP90024-CCC-notes/README.md

     - geospatially distributed and easy to migrate application
     - doesn't address many of the above though (但并没有解决上面的很多问题) (bandwidth from user/organization to data center)
 - > [2015 Q1] A) Describe some of the erroneous assumptions that are often made in designing large-scale distributed systems.
 [5]

     - above
-- > [2014 Q1] A) Discuss the major trends in research and research computing over the last 20 years that have led to the emergence of Cloud computing.
+- > [2014 Q1] A) Discuss the **major trends** in research and research computing over the last 20 years that have **led to the emergence of Cloud computing**.
 [6]
-    - Mainframes
+  >
-        - main frames to move to the distributed system
+  > - Mainframes: main frames to move to the distributed system
-    - decentralised PCs
+  > - decentralized PCs
-    - explosion of the Internet
+  > - explosion of the Internet
-    - distributed system move back to the centralised system
+  > - distributed system move back to the centralized system
-    - scale of compute/storage
+  > - scale of compute/storage
-    - clouds and data centres
+  > - clouds and data centers

 ## Week2 - Domain Drivers – tour of some big data projects
 1. compute scaling
-    - method:
     1. Vertical Computational Scaling
         - Have faster processors
-            - disabv: processor speed is limited
-              Moore's law is no longer working, CPU stop goes faster as we expected
+        - disadv: processor increasing speed is limited Moore's law is no longer working, CPU stop goes faster as we expected
     2. Horizontal Computational Scaling
         - Have more processors
         - adv:
-                - 1) Easy to **add more** (more cores or cluster of nodes)
+            - 1) Easy to **add more** (more cores or cluster of nodes) add more=
-                    - add more =
                 - Single machine multiple cores
                     - Typical laptop/PC/server these days
-                        - Loosely coupled collection/cluster of machines
+                - Loosely coupled collection/cluster of machines (松散耦合的机器收集/集群)
                     - Polling/sharing of resources
-                            - Dedicated vs available only when not in use by others
+                    - Dedicated(专用) vs available only when not in use by others
                 - Tightly coupled cluster of machines
                     - Typical HPC/HTC set-up (SPARTAN)
                     - Which many servers in same room, often with fast message passing interconnects
                 - Widely distributed clusters of machines
                     - UK NGS, EGEE
                 - Hybrid combination of the above
                     - Leads to many challenges with distributed systems
                     - Shared state
                     - Delayed and lost in message passing
             - 2) cost increase not so much
         - disadv:
-                - 1) **add more** limition (see week3 - Amdahl's law)
+            - 1) **add more** limitation (see week3 - Amdahl's law)
             - 2) harder to design, develop, test
-2. network scaling
+2. network scaling (网络拓展)
     - volume of data on network grows each year
-3. massive amount of data generated among a time requires compute infrasture
+3. massive amount of data generated among a time requires compute infrastructure
     - e.g. mapping the sky with data from tele-scope
-5. Cloud Computing in Different Domains
+4. Cloud Computing in Different Domains
     - **High energy physics**
     - Astrophysics
     - **Macro-micro simulations**
     - Electronics
     - Arts and humanities
     - Life sciences
-        - Extensive Research Community
+        - Extensive Research Community  e.g. Parkville Precinct
-            - Parkville Precinct for example
         - Many people care about them
             - Health, Food, Environment – truly interdisciplinary!
         - Interacts with virtually every discipline